FortiGate

 end

-Disconnect from VPN, shut down the FortiClient application and open it and connect to VPN again.
+Disconnect from the VPN, shut down the FortiClient application open it, and connect to VPN again.

 edit (id)